 Now we assume that knots and links are alternating.

 {\bf Construction of ${\cal{A}} (K)$.} Let $K$ be an alternating link and let $\Pi$ be a minimal projection of $K$.
 Let $\mathcal{C}_{can}$ be the canonical Conway family for $\Pi$.
 We construct the tree ${\cal{A}} (K)$ as follows.
 Its vertices are in bijection with the diagrams determined by $\mathcal{C}_{can}$.
 Its edges are in bijection with the Haseman circles of $\mathcal{C}_{can}$.
-The extremities of an edge (representing a Haseman circle $\gamma$) are the vertices which represent the two diagrams containing the circle $\gamma$ in their boundary.
-Since the diagrams are planar surfaces of a decomposition of the 2-sphere $S^2$ and since $S^2$ has genus zero, the graph we have constructed is a tree.
-This tree is ``abstract", i.e. it is not embedded in the plane.
+The extremities of an edge (associated to a Haseman circle $\gamma$) are the vertices which represent the two diagrams containing $\gamma$ in their boundary.
+Since the diagrams are planar surfaces of a decomposition of the 2-sphere $S^2$ and that $S^2$ has genus zero, the constructed graph is a tree.
+This tree is ``abstract", i.e., it is not embedded in the plane.